 You could sneak in, marry someone, fill out a bunch of paperwork and wait forever, visit and then defect if your homeland sucks.
-There's a bunch of ways to pull this off but, honestly, with the new president, ongoing economic slump, and half the country hating immigrants, now might not be the best time to come over.
+There are a bunch of ways to pull this off, but, honestly, with the new president, ongoing economic slump, and half the country hating immigrants, now might not be the best time to come over.

 When was America great?